stuajnht/stuajnht-wp-mdl/README.md

 Create a custom link with the URL to the external website and a link text that is one of the [Material Design Iconic Font social icons](http://zavoloklom.github.io/material-design-iconic-font/icons.html#social) (GitHub in the exmaple below).
 The social icons will then appear.
 ![Footer social menu custom link](/resources/readme/footer/footer-example--social-menu--custom-link.png?raw=true "Footer social menu custom link")

+# Feature Images
+Default feature images use those provided by Oxygenna.
+Please see the relevant [README](/images/post-thumbnails/README.md) for more information.

 # Issues & Requests
 Please report any bugs via http://issuetemplate.com/#/stuajnht/stuajnht-wp-mdl/bug